lmsac/DeepGP/README.md

 For further details, please refer to the User Guide.

 # Demo data 2
 The demo data for iRT prediction is available at the [Google Drive](https://drive.google.com/drive/folders/1ysrME3schgZHtxB4JL114MrvyNnXx6_k).
-The demo data will also be made publicly accessible on the GitHub 'Releases' page.

 This demo data is for clear and comprehensive presentation of iRT pre-processing, calibration, model training, and prediction.
 It includes three relatively large mouse datasets.

 For further details, please refer to the User Guide.

 # Post analysis
 We also present the post-analysis code for the re-identification in the [main folder/Post_analysis]().
+For detailed step-by-step instructions on how to perform post analysis, please refer to [User_guide_post_analysis.docx]() available in the [main main folder/Post_analysis]().

 The demo data for post analysis is available at the [Google Drive](https://drive.google.com/drive/folders/1FGRUSyV-_pBYnTG8tqaY2594TSKY8e-9).